 C++ inherits the C libraries which provide a large family of input and output functions that use a control string to interpret the data read or format the output.
-These strings include all the feature described in TR 24772-1 clause 6.64.1.
+These strings include all the feature described in ISO/IEC TR 24772-1:2019 clause 6.64.1.

-C++ provides type-safe alternatives for input/output, which do not use format strings and which should be used in preference, such as cout << “Hello world this is ” << myName << “ and I am “ << myAge << “ years old.\n”;
+C++ provides type-safe alternatives for input/output, which do not use format strings and which should be used in preference, such as std::cout << “Hello world this is ” << myName << “ and I am “ << myAge << “ years old.\n”;

-This subclause requires a complete rewrite to have it reflect C++ issues.
+In addition operator overloading for output operators allows to extend formatting abilities to user-defined types.

+AI – 66-2 Peter – Provide alternate examples.
+I forgot, what I was supposed to provide?
+Looks good for me for this item.
+There are vulnerabilities wrt overloading input and output operators, but those do not relate to the vulnerability here.

 6.64.2 Guidance to language users

-[TBD]
+Do not use the C libraries from <cstdio>.

+6.65 Modifying constants

+6.65.1 Applicability to language

+The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 8.2 exists in C++.
+The model of const in C++ is known as "bit-wise const" or "physical const".

+C++ can also model logical-const <need more>

+Also include discussion of keyword mutable An object can be declared as const, denoting that its value will not change in its lifetime: int const i = 0; A object that is not const-qualified can be accessed through a path that is const-qualified: T k = 0; T const & j = k; // 'j' is a const reference to 'k' T const * p = &k; // 'p' is a pointer to const 'k' const_cast<T const &>(k); // The type of the expression is const The checking for the correctness of const is enforced based on the access-path and not the type of the target object.
+For example, the following are ill-formed as the access path of the left-hand expression is const-qualified:

 i = 0; // T const i; j = 0; // T const &j *p = 0; // T const *p const_cast<T const &>(k) = 0; // T k i.e. not const Note that the object k referred to by j, *p and the const_cast, is not constant.
 In each case the access path could be changed to remove const making the program well-formed: const_cast<T&> (j) = 0; // well-formed While it is possible to remove the const-qualification for an access path, attempting to modify a const object this way is undefined-behavior: const_cast<T&> (i) = 0; // undefined behavior We distinguish between qualifications on the pointer’s type (pointer type) and qualifications on the type being referenced (pointer type).

 A pointer type can be qualified as const, however the qualification only applies to the pointer type and not the pointee's type.
 Qualifying a reference type as const is either ill-formed or ignored.